 - Less endurance as they have a bigger body to move and power.

 Let’s take a look at player heights in different positions.
-We’ll also explore different styles of play adopted by players of different heights, exceptions to these, and whether or not there are significant advantages or disadvantages to being tall in soccer.
+We’ll also explore different styles of play adopted by players of different heights, exceptions to these.

 GKs are usually the heaviest on the team also but their BMI levels align with those of outfield players, showing that they too are finely tuned athletes.

-As a specialist position, there are many reasons why tall players are elected to play between the sticks, none of which are any great secret:
+In a specialist position, there’re many reasons why tall players are elected to play between the sticks, none of which are any great secret:

 - Bigger surface area to block shots.